parkpow/deep-license-plate-recognition/README.md

 ## Automatic Image Transfer

-Download automatic image transfer script to send camera images to Parkpow.
+Monitor a folder and automatically process images (Cloud or SDK) as they are added.
+It can also forward the results to our parking management service [Parkpow](https://parkpow.com/).

-To get started type: `python transfer.py --help`
+To get started: `python transfer.py --help`

+<br><br><br>

 ## Code Samples